hww/XiBus/README.md

 nubus_master_tb.sv - Master controller test bench (CPU access to slave with NuBus)

 nubus_memory.sv - Memory controller used for tests

+cpu_encoder.v - Encoder from PicoRV bus to this NuBus controller

 ## Makefile